-Once the team has decided to develop and make available a group of changes as a Release, a person from the team will enter a new Release into Service Now.
+Once the team has decided to develop and make available a group of changes as a Release, a team member will enter a new Release into Service Now.

 For detailed instructions on how to add a new Release to SNOW, please consult the following work instruction: REDACTED.